 When I arrive at North Fork Reservoir, there’s no one there.
 Yippee!!
 The attractive campground has been closed for several years due to problems with the toilets, so while you will see a few hearty campers occupying rustic sites on the drive up, you won’t have to contend with hordes of people up here as was true sometimes in the past.
 I overcome the temptation to try some casts to the trout that are dimpling the glassy surface on the reservoir, pull on my hiking boots, hoist my day pack and start the hike across the dam that leads to the trail to Arthur.
 I know at the north end of the dam I will be doing a version of an angler’s high-wire act to cross the outlet stream.
 There’s no

 bridge, only a log wedged across the North Fork that demands some ability to balance as you navigate above the rushing water.
 I advise strongly using a hiking pole to assist.
 The option is to don some waders and cross the small, shallow stream, then saddle back up with your hiking boots.
 But then you might get tempted again to throw a fly–I find the outlet loaded with dozens of spawning trout, some pushing 18 inches!
 But I refuse to be distracted, and as the trout scatter, I tiptoe like a mountain goat across the log, and find the trail to Arthur along the North Fork Reservoir shoreline.
-If you cross the creek feeding the reservoir on the south side, you’ve gone too far–the trail turns away from the lake and follows the west side of the creek uphill and south towards Arthur Lake.
+If you cross the creek feeding the reservoir on the south side, you’ve gone too far–the trail turns away from the lake and follows the east side of the creek uphill and south towards Arthur Lake.

 The trail, about 1.2 miles one way with an elevation gain of 500 feet, is steep at first, but well-marked and not too difficult, although several trees have fallen across the path.
 In about one-half mile, the trail levels out and emerges into a big valley bisected by the creek that empties Arthur Lake.
 The key is to cross the creek and meadow as soon as you emerge from the canyon section and head up the incline to the lake.
 If you cross further up, you will run into some very marshy terrain, and if you hike up the trail further and follow the north side of the creek, you will hit some very imposing palisades that are risky to climb.
 As you ascend towards the lake, keep high above the outlet creek which will be on your left.
 It’s about an hour trek to Arthur Lake from the trailhead, with several breaks to catch my wind.